Personal, Social and Emotional Development

 Celebrate

-Building respectful relationships whilst taking turns and working together.
+Reception are building respectful relationships whilst taking turns and working together.

-Managing their own needs.
+Reception are managing our own needs.
 “Miss, can you help me?”
 “Have a try,” ……….. and she did!